Shubhamjain2908/FeeManager/README.md

 - Create a database named feemanager and import "feemanager.sql" in it.
 - Import jars which are attached in the project

-# Instructions to run as spring boot project
+# Instructions to run as JAVA Web Application

 - Import project in netbeans or eclipse.
 - Import jars which are attached in the project.